Pope Benedict XI: Actions

 He was quick to release King Philip IV from the excommunication that had been put upon him by Boniface VIII.
 Nevertheless, on 7 June 1304, Benedict XI excommunicated Philip IV's implacable minister Guillaume de Nogaret and all the Italians who had played a part in the seizure of his predecessor at Anagni.
 Benedict XI also arranged an armistice between Philip IV of France and Edward I of England.

 After a brief pontificate that spanned a mere eight months, Benedict XI died suddenly at Perugia.
 As original reports had it, suspicion fell primarily on Nogaret with the suspicion that his sudden death was caused by poisoning.
 There is no direct evidence, however, to either support or disprove the contention that Nogaret poisoned the pope.
 Benedict XI's successor, Clement V was in France when elected and never journeyed to Rome.
 His successors resided principally in Avignon, inaugurating the period known as the Avignon Papacy.
 He and the French popes who succeeded him were completely under the influence of the kings of France.

 Benedict XI also celebrated two Consistories for the purpose of creating new cardinals.
-The first, on 18 December 1303, elevated Fr.
-Nicholas Alberti da Prato, OP, the Bishop of Spoleto; and Fr.
-William Macclesfield (Marlesfeld), OP, of Canterbury, Prior of the English Province of the Dominicans.
-On 19 February 1304 he elevated Walter Winterburn, OP, of Salisbury, the confessor of King Edward I of England, who did not want to part with him, and kept him in England for some time.
+The first, on 18 December 1303, elevated Nicholas Alberti da Prato, the Bishop of Spoleto; and William Macclesfield (Marlesfeld) of Canterbury, Prior of the English Province of the Dominicans.
+On 19 February 1304 he elevated Walter Winterburn of Salisbury, the confessor of King Edward I of England, who did not want to part with him, and kept him in England for some time.
 By the time he arrived in Perugia on 28 November 1304, Pope Benedict was dead.
 Cardinal Winterburn died at Genoa on 24 September 1305.
-It cannot escape notice that all three new cardinals were members of the Dominican Order.
+All three new cardinals were members of the Dominican Order.

 Benedict XI was the author of a volume of sermons and commentaries on the Gospel of Matthew, the Psalms, the Book of Job, and the Book of Revelation.